 As of 2014, Daisuke Ono is the effective leader of OREPARA (due to Iwata‘s withdrawal).

-But what made fans go crazy was Ono‘s participation on AD-LIVE – a project created by fellow DABA member Jun Fukuyama.
+But what made fans go crazy was Ono‘s participation in AD-LIVE – a project created by Kenichi Suzumura.

 Raw stand up comedy, unrehearsed and lasting more than one hour (precisely 90 minutes) – without any kind of scrip, only able to grab, from time to time, cues from a bag prop that has some weird or sometimes, pretty accurate cues to shift or advance the story’s route.

 OnoD was invited to be part of 2014’s edition of the AD-LIVE, performing on two different dates – one starring Kenichi Suzumura and the other with Mitsuo Iwata.

 Who doesn’t remember Ono‘s hilarious referee dance?